joakimstenhammar/molsim/CONTRIBUTING.md

 When finally all discussions have been resolved and the WIP-prefix has been removed  by the assignee of the merge request, you may merge your branch into the `master`.
 But first you need to perform some housekeeping:

 ### 6.1 Update the Changelog
 Update the [changelog](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/blob/master/CHANGELOG.md) according to [this description](http://keepachangelog.com/en/0.3.0/).
+If you created backwards incompatible changes in the input, please describe your changes in the changelog.

 ### 6.2 Declare Stable
 Declare your version as the current stable version.
 Do this by running `make declarestable` in the `Testin` directory and commit/push the new `stable.md5sum` file.